clay-ludwig/jour329w_fall2025/ludwig/cns_tags/notes.md

 ```

 **Evaluation:**
 This output is better, but now there are weirdly more than 5 tags.
 I'm going to make my prompt more clearly outline the need for 5 tags, asking it to number each one.
-I also am going to try changing the formatting to be more markdown-y, since LLMs usually have an easy time understanding markdown and my prompt is a little long.
+I also am going to try changing the formatting to be more structured and markdown-y, since LLMs usually have an easy time understanding markdown and my prompt is a little long.

 ## Attempt 5
 **Command:**